Title I Annual Meeting

 What are our school-wide goals?

-• Our school-wide S.M.A.R.T. goal is: Increase the weighted percentage of students scoring at Proficient Learner or above on the Georgia Milestones assessment in all grade levels and core subjects by 3%.
+Our school-wide S.M.A.R.T. goal is: Increase the weighted percent of students scoring at Proficient Learner or above on the Georgia Milestones assessment in all grade levels and core subjects

 (Student Growth Percentile describes the amount of growth students demonstrate relative to academically similar students.)